atomicrobot/Carbon-Android/README.md

 ---------------
 A full build can be executed with the command:

-`mvn clean install`
+`mvn clean install site`

-This will build everything as well as deploy the app to the emulator/device and execute the instrumentation tests there.
+This will build everything, run unit tests, run integration tests, and generate project reports.
+The APK should not be treated as a shippable (internal or external build); the value is in the build completion, test execution, and site reports.

 Release Build
 ---------------